Program:

 Featuring

-Poet Bryan Roth is a literary editor, writer, poet, manuscript consultant, and teacher.
-His prose has been published internationally; his poems have appeared in Atlanta Review, The Flying Island, Fringe, Paradigm, Southern Indiana Review, and other publications.
+Poet Bryan Roth Bryan is a literary editor, writer, poet, manuscript consultant, and teacher.
+His poetry and prose have been published internationally; his poems have appeared in Atlanta Review, The Flying Island, Fringe, Paradigm, Southern Indiana Review, and other publications (including one in Romania).
+His prose has been published in the US, Canada, and Mexico.
+He has read his poetry at venues from New York City to San Francisco, and many places in between.
 He published three chapbooks in 2024: The Church of Beethoven, Triptych, and What You're Up Against.
-He is also working on a full-length poetry collection, called Building the Day, as well as a novel.

 Food and Drink Available for Purchase